Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 As hoped, we observe curated DSP reduces \someformat{DSP T} and hence leads to a reduction in \someformat{Cut T} and ultimately \someformat{Total T}.
 Intuitively, one might expect \someformat{SP T} to increase from DSP to curated DSP, as we have fewer dual solutions in the curated pool.
 However, the curation does not lead to a substantial increase in \someformat{SP T} suggesting that curated DSP obtains a good trade-off in the time saved from searching the DSP against the small extra time spent solving the subproblems

-Both static and adaptive initialization methods consistently outperform baseline and DSP methods, needing significantly fewer \someformat{iterations} to converge.
+Both static and adaptive initialization methods consistently outperform baseline and DSP methods, needing fewer \someformat{iterations} to converge.
 This shows the value of initializing the algorithm with Benders cuts.
 This reduction in \someformat{iterations} directly contributes to these methods having the shortest overall \someformat{Total T}.
 Interestingly, adaptive initialization needs the fewest \someformat{iterations} to converge.
 This suggests that it is able to identify useful cuts.
 However, we do not see proportional decrease in \someformat{Total T} because adaptive initialization needs more time to find these initial cuts.
 Also, adaptive initialization usually adds more cuts in the main problem, leading to longer time to solve the main problem.
-Overall, using the combination of information reuse methods we propose, we are able to solve these problems approximately 10 times faster compared to baseline on average.
+Overall, using the combination of information reuse methods, we are able to solve CFLP and CMND problems approximately 10 times faster compared to baseline on average, while for UC we observe approximately 5 times speedup.
+The more modest improvement for UC is because the subproblems are easier to solve.
+As a result, \someformat{Cut T} makes up a smaller share of \someformat{Total T}.
+Therefore, DSP and curated DSP, which primarily reduce \someformat{Cut T}, have limited impact on \someformat{Total T}.
+Hence, most of the improvement for UC comes from the initialization methods, rather than from DSP or curated DSP.

-We complement the summary results presented Tables \ref{tab:lp_results_cflp} and \ref{tab:lp_results_cmnd} with the total time cumulative distribution function (CDF) plots shown in Figure \ref{fig:CDF_LP}.
+We complement the summary results presented in Tables \ref{tab:lp_results_cflp} - \ref{tab:lp_results_uc} with the total time cumulative distribution function (CDF) plots shown in Figure \ref{fig:CDF_LP}.
 In these figures, the Y-axis shows the proportion of solved instances and the X-axis represents time.
 To focus on the relative improvements beyond just using DSP, these figures display only the four methods that reuse information and exclude the baseline method.
 Broadly, we observe that curated DSP improves significantly over DSP and that both initialization methods improve significantly over curated DSP, while they are comparable to each other.